microsoft/Kusto-Query-Language/doc/ingestiontimefunction.md

 Returns the approximate time at which the current record was ingested.

-This function must be used in the context of a table of ingested data for which the [IngestionTime policy](../management/ingestiontimepolicy.md) was enabled when the data was ingested.
+This function must be used in context of a table for which the [IngestionTime policy](../management/ingestiontimepolicy.md) is enabled.
 Otherwise, this function produces null values.

 ::: zone-end